sakjacob/ScreenOs2Junos-Converter/README.md

 1. Download this repository from https://github.com/sakjacob/ScreenOs2Junos-Converter
 2. Extract repository from zip file to folder of user's desire
 3. If python is not already installed, install python at https://www.python.org/
 	a. (optional) Check box to add python to path during installation.
-This makes running program easier *Developed on python 3.7.3 but earlier versions may work too.
+This makes running program simplier *Developed on python 3.7.3 but earlier versions may work too.
 Tested to work on 3.8.2 as well.

 Running: